-On the retro track, Keyshia thought she found someone special, but she was sadly mistaken when he started playing games with her heart.
+On this retro track, Keyshia thinks she found someone special.
+However, she is sadly mistaken when he starts toying with her heart.
 After experiencing a breakup, she requires a little “more” from her next man.

 “Give Me More” allows Storch to put his musicianship on display as he lets loose with an electric guitar towards the end of the track.

 5. “Erotic” from the album A Different Me (2008)